thebillington/tphysics/README.md

 pip install .
 ```

-Depending on your permission, you may need to run this as root:
+Depending on your permissions, you may need to run this as root:

 ```
 sudo pip install .